 - Do not replant fish that you are not sure of to another aquarium.

 - For different aquariums, it is desirable to use separate fish nets.
 Or at least rinse them periodically in salted water.

 Ps It is said that Ichthyophthirius It is very well treated with salt, but again, not all types of fish, it is suitable.
 I did not try it myself, so I will not advise.
 But as an option, when other drugs are not available and you do not have to choose, it will fit perfectly.

 And this is one of our new inhabitants.
-And the "semolina" seems to have avoided it.
+And the "white spots disease" seems to have avoided him.